House of Games: Classic Waldorf Salad Recipe šŸ„šŸ„šŸ„

 HouseofGames1987.jpg

 "Some of them want to use you.
 Some of them want to get used by you.
 Some of them want to abuse you.
 Some of them want to be abused."
-The Eurythmics
+Sweet Dreams by the Eurythmics

 This classic 1987 offbeat Mamet vehicle is more like a game of chess than a film, where you are guaranteed a series of astonishing moves and counter moves.
 Our queen is a beautiful psychotherapist, aloof and repressed as only an analyst could be, and our knight a charming con man, one who sees deeper into her soul than she suspects.